feathersjs/docs/api/errors.md

 ```
 ## Error Handling

 It is important to make sure that errors get cleaned up before they go back to the client.
-Express error handing middlware works only for REST calls.
-If you want to make sure that ws errors are handled as well, you need to use app.hooks.
+[Express error handling middlware](https://docs.feathersjs.com/api/express.html#expresserrorhandler) works only for REST calls.
+If you want to make sure that ws errors are handled as well, you need to use [App Hooks](https://docs.feathersjs.com/guides/basics/hooks.html#application-hooks).
+App Error Hooks get called on an error to every service call regardless of transport.

 Here is an example error handler you can add to app.hooks errors.